 The bitterness is a bit of an acquired tastes, and most mushroom hunters grow to like and crave it to some extent.
 It's not unpleasant, but some sensitive people may not like it.

 There's a few different ways you can preserve trumpets, but drying is by far the best.
 Luckily, as black trumpets are hollow, they dry like a dream, and are one of the best mushrooms for drying and using in the off season as they don't get tough.
-To dry the mushrooms, I look over them for debris, then put in a dehydrator on high (145-150F) until cracker dry, typically overnight.
+To dry the mushrooms, I look over them for debris, then put in a dehydrator at 120-145F until cracker dry, typically overnight.

-Occasionally I've simply left mushrooms spread out on cookie sheets with a ceiling fan blowing on them and found them naturally dehydrated after a day or two-something you can't do with, say, golden chanterelles.
+Occasionally I've left mushrooms spread out on cookie sheets with a ceiling fan blowing on them and found them naturally dehydrated after a day or two-something you can't do with golden chanterelles.

 Once they're cracker dry, I store the mushrooms in a sealed glass container or mason jar.
-For cooking, I rehydrate like any other mushroom covering with warm liquid, stock, or booze, then remove the mushrooms, strain the liquid for debris you'll discard, adding the mushrooms back to their liquid for whatever recipes you're making, or simply frying them up and discarding the liquid if you don't need it.
+For cooking, rehydrate the mushrooms by covering with warm liquid, stock, or alcohol.
+Remove the mushrooms, strain the liquid for debris, adding the mushrooms back to their liquid for whatever recipe you're making, or simply frying them up and discarding the liquid if you don't need it.

 Here's some of my favorite black trumpet recipes, or places where they can be substituted.
 One of the most unique things about these mushrooms is that they can work in savory as well as some sweet applications, so find a few of both below.